apalmieri/Mapster/docs/articles/packages/Immutable.md

 TypeAdapterConfig.GlobalSettings.EnableImmutableMapping();
 ```

-or
+or:

 ```csharp
 config.EnableImmutableMapping();
 ```

-This will allow mapping to
+This will allow mapping to:

 - `IImmutableDictionary<,>`
 - `IImmutableList<>`
 - `IImmutableQueue<>`